George Robertson, Baron Robertson of Port Ellen: Independence referendum interventions

 Robertson opposed Scottish independence in the 2014 referendum.
 In an article in The Washington Post, he wrote: "The residual United Kingdom would still be a major player in the world, but upon losing a third of its land mass, 5 million of its population and a huge amount of credibility, its global standing would inevitably diminish."

 He said in a speech to the Brookings Institution on 8 April 2014: "The loudest cheers for the break-up of Britain would be from our adversaries and from our enemies.
 For the second military power in the west to shatter this year would be cataclysmic in geo-political terms."
 Robertson also likened the efforts of Unionists to keep Scotland tied to the UK with those of Abraham Lincoln's fight against slavery when he stated, "they might look more relevantly at the Civil War where hundreds of thousands of Americans perished in a war to keep the new Union together.
 To Lincoln and his compatriots the Union was so precious, so important, and its integrity so valuable that rivers of blood would be spilt to keep it together."

 After NATO

-Robertson has received numerous honours (including a total of 12 Honorary doctorates from various universities).
+Robertson has received numerous honours (including a total of 12 honorary doctorates from various universities).

 In addition, he is a Senior Counsellor at The Cohen Group, a consulting firm in Washington D.C. that provides advice and assistance in marketing and regulatory affairs.

-Football
+In August 2021, he criticised the withdrawal of NATO troops from Afghanistan, saying that "We never really took Afghanistan and the conflict there with the seriousness that it demanded."

-Robertson is a supporter of Hamilton Academical.
+On 16 July 2024, the newly elected Labour government of Keir Starmer announced the commencement of a defence review, to be led by Robertson.